Oktoberfest - ein Fest der Landeshauptstadt München

 Advertising with beer-drinking children

-Old Wiesn postcards were also used to depict children drinking beer – not only the famous Münchner Kindl, but also other toddlers.
+Old Oktoberfest postcards were also used to depict children drinking beer – not only the famous Münchner Kindl, but also other toddlers.
 By the way, the former was male until the 1930s, when it became a girl.